ta3allam/ta3allam-frontend/structure.md

 * Agile sprints (2-week)
 * Feature branches via Git (`feat/`, `fix/`, `refactor/`)

 ### 6. Feature List (MVP)

-* [x] Firebase Auth (Google/Facebook/Email)
+* [x] Auth0 Email Auth (university-based domain only)
 * [x] Student dashboard
-* [x] Course joining & listing
-* [x] Timetable & deadlines
+* [x] Static course data + manual enrollment
-* [x] Course-specific sub-nav
+* [x] View-only course content (PDFs, posts)
-* [x] View-only mobile layout
+* [x] Notifications to admin for course submissions
 * [ ] Upload assignments (desktop only)
-* [ ] Quizzes & discussions UI
+* [ ] Groups & discussions UI

 #### 🧑‍🎓 Example User Stories

-* *As a student*, I want to log in with my Gmail account so that I can instantly access my enrolled courses.
+* *As a student*, I want to log in with my university email so that I can access my courses securely.
-* *As a student*, I want to view my course announcements, deadlines, and materials in Arabic so that I can keep up with my studies easily.
+* *As a student*, I want to view my course materials and deadlines in Arabic so I can follow my studies easily.

 ### 7. Contribution Guidelines